Cynthia Charlotte Moon

-Cynthia Charlotte "Lottie" Moon (1828–1895) was born in Danville, Virginia on August 10, 1828.
-She and her sister, Virginia "Ginnie" Moon are best known for their role as Confederate spies during the American Civil War.
-When the girls were young, their father sold their slaves and moved the family north to Oxford, Ohio where they lived in the house that is known as the "Lottie Moon House."
+Cynthia Charlotte Moon (1828–1895) was born in Danville, Virginia, on August 10, 1828.
+She and her sister, Virginia Moon are best known for their role as Confederate spies during the American Civil War.
+When the girls were young, their father sold their slaves and moved the family north to Oxford, Ohio, where they lived in the house that is known as the "Lottie Moon House."
 As spies for the Confederacy, Lottie and Ginnie smuggled information and medicine from North to South.

 Early life

 Moon performed in amateur plays, often using her skills as a ventriloquist.
 As a young woman, she was engaged to a young officer (and later Union general), Ambrose E. Burnside, whom she left at the altar.
 When the minister asked if she took Burnside as her husband, it is claimed that she answered "No siree, Bob!"
 Later, she was engaged to sixteen Confederate soldiers at once in an effort to allow them to at least die happily.